Professor Chris Peck, Professor Richard Logan, Professor Ian Meyer OAM, Dr Keith Doonan, Dr Chris Ho, Dr Barbara Woodhouse

 Professor Chris Peck is Director of the University of Sydney’s Westmead Initiative, former Dean of Sydney’s Faculty of Dentistry, and President of the Australian and New Zealand Academy of Orofacial Pain.
 Professor Peck manages complex orofacial pain and disorder patients and conducts research trying to understand better the transition from acute to chronic pain, evidence-based diagnosis and management of orofacial pain, and the biomechanics of jaw dysfunction.
 A strong advocate for multidisciplinary patient management, he is internationally renowned for his leadership and contributions to translational research in orofacial pain and leading the clinical arm of projects involving researchers from biomedicine to mathematics.
 He is a senior facial pain expert in the NSW public health care system at the Royal North Shore Hospital’s Pain Management Research Institute, involved in patient care, clinical supervision and research.
-Professor Peck is President of the International Network for Orofacial Pain and Related Disorders Methodology, which develops reliable and valid diagnostic criteria for facial pain complaints, and is part of an international team developing a comprehensive classification for Orofacial Pain.
+Professor Peck is the immediate past President of the International Network for Orofacial Pain and Related Disorders and is part of an international team developing a comprehensive classification for Orofacial Pain.

 Professor Ian Meyers OAM is a general dental practitioner and honorary professor at The University of Queensland School of Dentistry.
 Over the last thirty five years he has been involved in dental research, clinical dentistry, private practice, university and hospital based dental clinics and been a director and board member of numerous dental associations and colleges.
 His previous positions include being appointed as the inaugural Colgate Chair of Dental General Practice Dentistry, Chief Dental Officer for Queensland Health, President of the Queensland Branch of the Australian Dental Association, and CEO of the Australian Dental Association Queensland Branch.
 He is a Fellow and current Board member of the Royal Australasian College of Dental Surgeons and the International College of Dentists, and is a Fellow of the Academy of Dentistry International and the Pierre Fauchard Academy.
 Professor Meyers is a long standing member of the ADA Dental Instruments, Materials and Equipment Committee and a member of the editorial board of The Australian Dental Journal and several other international journals.
 He is an external examiner at several dental schools and examiner for the Australian Dental Council.
 Throughout his career as an academic and clinician Ian has developed extensive experience in comprehensive patient care, diagnosis and management of worn and broken down dentition, geriatric and aged care dentistry, adhesive restorative dentistry and dental materials, and the management of patient’s in general dental practice through minimum intervention dentistry.
 He has lectured extensively on these topics both nationally and internationally.

-Dr Anthony Mak is the author of two compelling compendiums detailing direct composite and indirect ceramic restorations, the clinical photography and documentations can only be described as exceptional.
-He has published numerous case studies and articles for local and international dental bodies and associations and is a much sought after speaker, especially in the field of digital and restorative dentistry.
+Dr Anthony Mak graduated with multiple awards from the University of Sydney in 2002.
+He then went on to complete his Post Graduate Diploma in Clinical Dentistry (Oral Implants).
+Dr Mak is one of Australia’s most sought after speakers, especially in the field of digital and restorative dentistry.
 He has lectured extensively in Australia, New Zealand and across Asia; and his hands-on workshops have gained such popularity that they are almost always booked out soon after registrations open.
+He is also gaining great popularity on the European and US circuit.
+Anthony is the author of two compelling compendiums detailing direct composite and indirect ceramic restorations, the clinical photography and documentations can only be described as exceptional.
+He has published numerous case studies and articles for local and international dental bodies, associations and the peer reviewed Australian Dental Journal.
+Anthony’s interest lies in dental technologies, advances in materials and techniques; and he has a unique understanding of CAD-CAM digital dentistry.
 Anthony runs two practices in metropolitan Sydney, focusing on quality modern comprehensive care, including aesthetic and implant dentistry.
 He is also a clinical consultant and key opinion leader for several global dental companies focusing on development of new dental technologies.